The most read article on MTHFR.Net is ‘Methylfolate Side Effects‘.

 As the cells malfunction, you malfunction.
 As the cells die, you experience greater side effects and a flare of your immune system – especially if your cells die a necrotic death which is what happens when the cells are very weak.
 This form of cell death triggers autoimmunity.
 Not good.

 - Solution: Take electrolytes BEFORE taking any form of methylfolate OR methylcobalamin.
 I formulated Optimal Electrolyte to really make a significant impact in one’s potassium and magnesium levels and also support mitochondria.
-Optimal Electrolyte is based upon my pretty famous MTHFRade formula which has helped thousands of people.
 They’re easy to take, taste good, mix readily in water and your picky children will be compliant with them as well.

 - Who needs electrolytes?
-Given that a significant number of us are potassium deficient, I would venture to say everyone.
+Given that a significant number of us are potassium deficient (ie. 99% of women and 90% of men), I would venture to say everyone.
 I take electrolytes almost daily – usually right after I wake up – and sometimes a few times a day if I am exercising or sweating (sauna, heat).
 I simply feel much better while taking it.

 - Key signs that you need electrolytes: